First Timer Primer

 Becoming a team usually doesn't happen overnight and first year groups often remain just that, a group of skiers skiing together for a season.
 There's always that trade-off to find between free skiing adventure and ski improvement.
 At some point, a 'core' will come together as the season progresses and the following season new skiers will be added with similar profiles and organically, the group becomes a team.

 You are allowed to ask to 'Switch teams or days' once the season is over and registration starts anew.
 Sometimes, you will be asked to switch groups once the coach has assessed you relative to the rest of the group.
 Historically though, our switch rate is less than 10% including switching days as well as teams unless the whole or part of the team wants to switch coaches and that happens too.
-This year with Covid, I've tried to go over all of your skier profiles with a fine toothed comb with the goal of minimizing movements as much as possible to comply with covid protocol.

 By hook or by crook, teams will come together as people just love the continuity and structure of the team.